tuva-health/zus_connector/dbt_doc_blocks/column_descriptions.md

 Date the observation was recorded.
 {% enddocs %}

-{% docs observation_flag %}
-Indicates whether the encounter was marked as an observation stay (1 for yes, 0 for no).
-{% enddocs %}

 {% docs observation_id %}
 Unique identifier for each observation in the dataset.
 {% enddocs %}

 {% docs observation_type %}
 Type of observation.
-{% enddocs %}

-{% docs old_encounter_id %}
-A previous or alternative identifier for the encounter.
 {% enddocs %}

 {% docs onset_date %}